idaholab/virtual_test_bed/doc/content/msre/msre_sam_model.md

 ## Material Properties and MSRE Setup

-The fuel salt in the primary loop was LiF-BeF4-ZrF4-UF4 according to the design specifications of the MSRE [!citep](Beall1964,Cantor1968), of which the thermophysical properties are listed in [fuel_salt_properties]
+The fuel salt in the MSRE primary loop was LiF-BeF4-ZrF4-UF4 according to the design specifications of the MSRE [!citep](Beall1964,Cantor1968), of which the thermophysical properties are listed in [fuel_salt_properties]

 !table id=fuel_salt_properties caption=Thermophysical properties of the fuel salt.